jabalka/DevGarden/README.md

 ## Introduction

 DevPlace Front-End is a web application built with Angular, designed to provide a platform for users to share, manage, and interact with their projects.
 Users can create, edit, delete, and preview projects, as well as manage their profiles and profile pictures.
 The application includes features such as pagination and local storage for user session management.
-To full-stack the app you can go to the back-end side on [here](https://github.com/jabalka/DevPlace).
+**To full-stack the app you can go to the back-end side on [here](https://github.com/jabalka/DevPlace).**

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Features